vpenemetsa/sailthru-android/README.md

 ![creating](images/create.png)

 Give the project a name and a project ID.
-Note the project ID as it is will be required to add to the SDK as the "SENDER_ID"

 ![naming a project](images/name_project.png)

 Agree to Google's Terms of Service

+//INSERT IMAGE HERE.

+Note the Project Number as it is will be required to add to the SDK as the "SENDER_ID"

 ![terms of service](images/tos.png)